 The catch?
 Well, there is none — except that you get to work from home!

 What You’ll Do as a Customer Care Representative

 The sites, which are part of the same company, offer designer fashions at more affordable prices.
-Like any ecommerce site, they need representatives to interact with customers.
+Like any e-commerce brand, it needs representatives to interact with customers.